Homemade Sunflower Seed Butter (Oil-Free)

 This post may contain affiliate links.
 Please read our disclosure policy.

-This delicious homemade sunflower seed butter recipe is made using only ONE ingredient (no added oil or sugar necessary but optional) and is gluten-free, sugar-free, nut-free, dairy-free, low FODMAP, Paleo, Keto, and more!
+This delicious homemade sunflower seed butter recipe is made using only ONE ingredient and is gluten-free, sugar-free, nut-free, dairy-free, low FODMAP, Paleo, Keto, and more!
 This post also contains the health benefits of sunflower seeds, sunbutter flavor options, and tons of recommended uses!

 Homemade sunflower butter in a jar and sunflower seeds in a bag next to it